 Chamomile Ginger Tea

-Drinking chamomile tea helps elevate your glycine levels, which will help with relaxing your nerves and muscles.
+Drinking chamomile tea helps elevate your glycine levels, which will help relax your nerves and muscles.

 8 oz water